Experimental demonstration of entanglement pumping with bosonic logical qubits

 Figure~\ref{fig:fig1}(b) shows a resource-efficient EP scheme for preparing quantum entangled states with only two pairs of qubits.
 One pair serves as communication qubits, which have relatively short coherence times but can couple to an intermediate bus waveguide or carriers to generate entanglement.
 In contrast, the other pair consists of qubits with long coherence times but lacks efficient channels for directly establishing entanglement.
 The high-quality qubits can serve as memory units, with their entanglement generated and sustained by repetitively pumping entanglement from the communication qubits.
 Since the communication qubits are reused during the process, there is no need for many pairs of communication qubits or long-coherence-time qubits.

-We experimentally demonstrate EP within a superconducting quantum system.
-The schematic of our experimental device is shown in Fig.~\ref{fig:fig1}(c).
-Two 3D coaxial cavities ($S_1$ and $S_3$) serve as indirectly connected nodes (A and B) in the quantum network, aiming to store entangled quantum states.
+We experimentally demonstrate EP within a superconducting quantum system. {The device used in this experiment is the same as in our previous study~\cite{cai2023protecting}.} The schematic of our experimental device is shown in Fig.~\ref{fig:fig1}(c).
+Two 3D coaxial cavities ($S_1$ and $S_3$) serve as indirectly connected nodes ($A$ and $B$) in the quantum network, aiming to store entangled quantum states.
 Each cavity is coupled to a control transmon qubit ($I_1$ and $I_2$, respectively), enabling arbitrary local operations on the cavities through numerically optimized pulses applied to both the cavities and the transmons~\cite{Heeres2017,KHANEJA2005296,Krastanov2015, Reinier2015,Eickbusch2022}.
 The two cavities are interconnected by two communication transmon qubits ($Y_1$ and $Y_2$) and a bus cavity ($S_2$).
 With the assistance of bus resonator $S_2$, entangled states can be repeatedly generated on the communication qubits $Y_1$ and $Y_2$.
 Thus, we can utilize the regenerated entangled pairs to initialize and sustain the entanglement in the two storage cavities ($S_1$ and $S_3$).